« We Have a Winner! | Main | That Teaser Image Thing »

 In short, they just don't seem to get it.

-However, while looking through the vault of my old Comic Coverage Institute instructional films, I came across an old favorite that may be able to educate some of today's resposibility-challenged comics pros.
+However, while looking through the vault of my classic Comic Coverage Institute instructional films, I came across an old favorite that may be able to educate some of today's resposibility-challenged comics pros.

 Oh, and comics professionals?
 Pay attention!